nshiab/simple-data-analysis/README.md

             .showTable()

         // We select our div with the id "viz"
-        // and we push a chart in it.
+        // and we add a chart in it.
         document.querySelector("#viz").innerHTML =
             simpleData
                 // getChart() returns SVG